8-Introduction to Crout’s LU decomposition for a 2×2 matrix.

 Check the values of x and Y.

-The next post: Crout’s LU decomposition for a 3×3 matrix.
+The following post is Crout’s LU decomposition for a 3×3 matrix.

 This is the Omni calculator for estimating various items of linear algebra -LU Decomposition Calculator.